Assemblies (Database Engine)

 An assembly in SQL Server is an object that references a managed application module (.dll file) that was created in the .NET Framework common language runtime.
 An assembly contains class metadata and managed code.
 Uploading an assembly to an instance of SQL Server is the first step toward creating any of the following database objects:

-- CLR functions.
-For more information, see Creating CLR Functions.
+CLR functions.
+For more information, see Create CLR Functions.

-- CLR stored procedures.
-For more information, see Creating CLR Stored Procedures.
+CLR stored procedures.
+For more information, see CLR Stored Procedures.

-- CLR triggers.
-For more information, see Programming CLR Triggers.
+CLR triggers.
+For more information, see Create CLR Triggers.

-- User-defined aggregate functions.
-For more information, see Creating User-defined Aggregates.
+User-defined aggregate functions.
+For more information, see Create User-defined Aggregates.

-- User-defined types.
-For more information, see Working with CLR User-defined Types.
+User-defined types.
+For more information, see Using User-Defined Types.

 Assemblies perform the following functions in SQL Server: